Don't wait for customers to come to you

-- There were increased levels of trust for brands that interact with customers in a positive way on social media (up from 52 percent in 2016 to 64 percent) and businesses with engaging and relevant content (up from 52 percent to 63 percent).
+- There were increased levels of trust for brands that interact with customers in a positive way on social media (up from 52% in 2016 to 64%) and businesses with engaging and relevant content (up from 52% to 63%).

-- Among small and medium businesses (SMBs) just under half (47 percent) have a social media presence while for large businesses numbers are higher at 60 percent.
+- Among small and medium businesses (SMBs) just under half (47%) have a social media presence while for large businesses numbers are higher at 60%.

-- In 2016, 76 percent of large businesses using social media platforms as a two-way communication channel but now nearly all do so (95 percent).
-This compares with 58 percent of small firms (previously 46 percent) and 41 percent of medium firms (previously 45 percent).
+- In 2016, 76% of large businesses using social media platforms as a two-way communication channel but now nearly all do so (95%).
+This compares with 58% of small firms (previously 46%) and 41% of medium firms (previously 45%).

 Know what to do

-Take a little time familiarising yourself with the channel you choose – think about how it works, the etiquette, and the advertising opportunities.
+Take time to familiarise yourself with the channel you choose.
+Think about how it works, the etiquette, and the advertising opportunities.
 Consider some targeted advertising spend – a little at first, and more later if it's paying dividends.
 Include some clear business goals in your digital strategy, and think about how you'll measure the success of your efforts.

 Try actively using your chosen channel to promote yourself as an expert/leader in your field.
 Don't blatantly self-promote at every single opportunity.
 Write articles.
 Be professional, courteous, helpful, prompt, sincere.

-Engaging with social media in the form of articles, conversations, support, ideas, etc. might not give you the instant hit (i.e.increased traffic to your site) that paid advertising might, so think of it more as a long-term investment.
+Engaging with social media in the form of articles, conversations, support or ideas might not give you the instant hit (that is, increased traffic to your site) that paid advertising might, so think of it more as a long-term investment.